-A collection of his horror fiction, These Words Are Haunted, came out from Wildside Books in 2001, and a standalone novella, The Hunger of Empty Vessels, was published in 2009 by Bad Moon Books.
+A collection of his horror fiction, These Words Are Haunted, came out in hardcover from Wildside Books in 2001, and was released earlier this year in paperback by Fantastic Books.
+A standalone novella, The Hunger of Empty Vessels, was published in 2009 by Bad Moon Books.
 He is also the author of the Lambda Award-nominated novel The Gift (Space & Time, 1990) and the collection Suicide Art (Necronomicon, 1992).
 His collection of zombie fiction, What Will Come After, came in 2010 from PS Publishing, and was a finalist for both the Stoker Award and the Shirley Jackson Memorial Award.
 His science fiction short fiction has been collected in What We Still Talk About from Fantastic Books.